 Creating Your Own Branded Salon Or Spa Hashtag

 A branded hashtag could refer to your business or a special event you’re putting together.
-It could be as simple as you’d like – company name, tagline, etc. This kind of hashtag is designed to promote themes and campaigns to your followers.
+It could be as simple as your company’s name or tagline.
+This kind of hashtag is designed to promote themes and campaigns to your followers.

-Take, for example, the moment when singer Susan Boyle’s PR team wanted to promote her upcoming album party!
-It all seemed harmless enough until they decided not to capitalise each letter like this: #SusanAlbumParty.
+Take for example the moment when singer Susan Boyle’s PR team wanted to promote her upcoming album party!
+It all seemed harmless enough until they decided to go with: #susanalbumparty instead of #SusanAlbumParty.

 Many people took this in a completely different way.
 And not too many followers actually tweeted back in celebration of Mrs. Boyle’s latest album.
 In the end, the PR move turned out to be a complete disaster.
 So when it comes to salon & spa hashtag etiquette, cover your bases and capitalise each word!

 Make sure your branded hashtag isn’t going to populate search results for something entirely unrelated to you.
 A conversation could have previously started around that same phrase or word.

 Take for instance this tragic moment when the Celeb Boutique thought that their hashtag #Aurora started trending because people enjoyed their Kim Kardashian-inspired Aurora dress.

 In reality, a violent incident occurred in the city of Aurora, and that was the reason for the hashtag to be trending.
 Needless to say, this left the Celeb Boutique not looking in the best of light.
 Now this one is very unlikely.
 But it’s just good etiquette.

 One of the main benefits of hashtags is that you can see what’s popular and join the conversation.